 It kind of bothered me when people talked and looked at me.
 And all I can think of was, omg omg, they are checking out that red big acne on my chin.
 I avoided eye contact most of the time.
 That was how I went through my adolescence years with my skin, right through university years.
 Talk about self-esteem and confidence, it was at an all-time low.

-In between those big beauty brands, I purchased over-the-counter, cheaper range beauty products available at local pharmacies, such as, Guardian and Watson.
-Because, when nothing worked, I kept switching from brands to brands and was desperate to find a solution, to find that miracle beauty product.
+In between those big beauty brands, I purchased over-the-counter, cheaper range beauty products available at local pharmacies, such as Guardian and Watson.
+Because, when nothing worked, I kept switching from brand to brand and was desperate to find a solution, to find that miracle beauty product.
 I believe some of you might experience the same thing as me. #struggleisreal

 Years later on, I learned that it wasn’t true.
-Beauty products labelled as natural or organic, aren’t necessary using 100% natural or organic ingredients in their products.
+Beauty products labeled as natural or organic, aren’t necessarily using 100% natural or organic ingredients in their products.
 Usually, they mixed a small percentage of natural ingredients to a long list of toxic and harmful ingredients.
 Some might not even use any single ingredient that is natural or organic.
 Horror!

 Many beauty brands are just greenwashing their products with words like natural, organic or green, as a marketing gimmick.
 I don’t understand why this could be allowed.
-As I dug deeper, I realised that the cosmetic regulation in our country didn’t really enforced beauty products to use only natural ingredients, even when they labelled themselves as natural.
-Greenwashing is not only happening here, but in other developed countries too.
+As I dug deeper, I realised that the cosmetic regulation in our country didn’t really enforce beauty products to use only natural ingredients, even when they labeled themselves as natural.
+Greenwashing is not only happening here but in other developed countries too.